jimba86/jimba86.github.io/about.md

 And I'm also a [Computer overclocker] and a im a keen [gamer]!<br>
 Pleaseh check my [resume] if you wish to know more about me.

+I am still making this website, so it might not work properly at the moment.
 ***

 <!--posts_list-->